-The latest renewable energy news from Renewable Energy World
+The latest renewable energy news from The Guardian

 (click on the Title to retrieve full article)

 Scott Morrison’s government is counting on businesses and households to reduce emissions almost entirely as a result of their own voluntary initiative

 The Morrison government has now confirmed that it will target net zero emissions for Australia by 2050.

 But, unlike Europe, the US and China, the Morrison government believes we’ll manage to reduce emissions to zero without implementing any legislation that either requires businesses to reduce their emissions or that of their products; or provides funding to pay these businesses to reduce their emissions at mass scale.Continue reading...

 It’s the phrase that will be on every world leader’s lips at the Cop26 summit – and it summarises the ambitious plan that will be central to efforts to limit the ravages of the climate crisis.
 So what is net zero?
 What kind of world could it create?
 And what needs to happen to to make it a reality?

 As the days count down to the Cop26 summit, the phrase ‘net zero’ is coming up increasingly often.
 Scientists, activists, environmentalists and politicians use it as shorthand for the necessary steps to stop adding to the total amount of carbon in the atmosphere.
 The UK set out its net zero strategy last week, and called it a “global green industrial revolution”, even as others said it fell short of what is needed.
 Many see an international adoption of a target to get to net zero by 2050 – and hitting interim milestones on the way to that final goal – as crucial to our hopes of limiting global temperature rises, and hence the most devastating impacts of climate change.